 Examples of Reef-dependent activities are traditional use of marine resources, commercial marine tourism, fishing, and recreational, research and educational activities.
 Reef-dependent activities are likely to be more sensitive to changes in the condition of the Region's values.

-The Great Barrier Reef Marine Park Authority (GBRMPA) is a partner in the Australian and Queensland Governments' joint commitment to a Reef 2050 Water Quality Improvement Plan.
-It is an action plan to halt and reverse the decline in the quality of water flowing into the Great Barrier Reef from the catchment.
+The Great Barrier Reef Marine Park Authority (GBRMPA) is a partner in the Australian and Queensland Governments' joint commitment to a Reef 2050 Water Quality Improvement Plan, which seeks to improve the quality of water flowing from the catchments adjacent to the Great Barrier Reef.

 Water quality guidelines